mrabarnett/mrab-regex/README.rst

 A short form starting with ``In`` indicates a block property:

 * ``InBasicLatin``, the 'BasicLatin' block (``Block=BasicLatin``).

+There is a [list of Unicode properties](https://www.unicode.org/Public/16.0.0/ucd/PropList.txt) lists properties and the characters that have them, plus additional [unicode documentation](https://www.unicode.org/Public/16.0.0/ucd/) such as documentation of [scripts](https://www.unicode.org/Public/16.0.0/ucd/Scripts.txt) and [blocks](https://www.unicode.org/Public/16.0.0/ucd/Blocks.txt).

 POSIX character classes
 ^^^^^^^^^^^^^^^^^^^^^^^